vool/docs/_docs/2-installation/npm.md

 #### Debian

+You might have to manually install `cmake` and `g++` to compile the thumbup's binary dependencies.

-You might run into issues because the available version of Node.js is too old.
+You could also run into issues because the available version of Node.js is too old.
 You can install Node 10 using:

 ```bash